pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [!]
 Win32 Error: ERROR_ACCESS_DENIED [5]
 ```

 For enumeration, [`ADSearch.exe`](https://github.com/tomcarver16/ADSearch) has fewer built-in searches compared to PowerView and SharpView, but it does allow you to specify custom Lightweight Directory Access Protocol (LDAP) searches.
-These can be used to identify entries in the directory that match a given criteria.
+These features altogether can be used to identify entries in the directory that match a given criteria.

-This query will return all computers that are permitted for unconstrained delegation.
+This query will return all computers that have unconstrained delegation configured.

 ```
 06/03/2023 15:40:29 [5pider] Demon » dotnet inline-execute /home/havoc/Desktop/Tools/ADSearch/ADSearch/bin/Debug/ADSearch.exe --search "(&(objectCategory=computer)(userAccountControl:1.2.840.113556.1.4.803:=524288))" --attributes samaccountname,dnshostname,operatingsystem